kewbish/kenna/kenna-docs.md

 Navigate to `themes\kenna\layouts\static\admin\config.yml` and open it in Notepad.
 Change the `repo: kewbish/kenna` line to `repo: yourusername/yourusername.github.io`.
 Navigate to [this link](https://github.com/settings/developers), and make a `New OAuth App`.
 Put whatever you'd like for the name, but ensure that the Homepage URL is `yourusername.github.io`, where yourusername is your username.
 As well, make sure the `Authorization callback URL` goes to `https://api.netlify.com/auth/done`.
 This will generate a GitHub OAuth app.
 Keep this page open.
-Next, you'll need to sign up for a Netlify.com account.
-Sign in with your GitHub account.
-Add a new site from Git, and choose your site's repository.
-This should look like `yourusername/yourusername.github.io`.
-Next, navigate into the site `Settings > Access Control > OAuth`.
-Click the `Install provider` button.
-Choose GitHub as the provider, and copy your client ID and secret from the GitHub New OAuth app page.
 Finish customizing your site here - change colours, classes, and everything else while you're here.
 Once you're 100% customizing your site, open `Terminal` or `Command Prompt` and navigate to your folder.
 Usually, you can do this by opening the site folder in a File Explorer, and right-click to select `Open in Terminal` or `Open in Command Prompt`.
 Check that there isn't a `public` folder in File Explorer.
 If there is, delete it.
 Run `hugo`, which will generate a `public` folder.
 Open GitHub, and open your repository you just created.
 Click the `Upload files` button (next to the `Clone or download` section), and upload the contents of the `public` folder, not including the folder itself.
 Add a commit message if you'd like, and click `Commit` at the bottom.
-Go back to the repository, and open its settings page.
-Find the `GitHub Pages` area, and in the Source, choose `master`.
-You may have to wait a while as GitHub Pages processes files, but otherwise, the site will appear at `yourusername.github.io` (replace yourusername with your username) when you navigate there in a web browser.
+Next, you'll need to sign up for a Netlify.com account.
+Sign in with your GitHub account.
+Add a new site from Git, and choose your site's repository.
+This should look like `yourusername/yourusername.github.io`.
+If prompted for a generation command, provide `hugo` and `public` as the publishing directory.
+Next, navigate into the site `Settings > Access Control > OAuth`.
+Click the `Install provider` button.
+Choose GitHub as the provider, and copy your client ID and secret from the GitHub New OAuth app page.
+Wait as the site generates on Netlify.
+In the meantime, you can customize your domain by going into `Domain Settings > Custom domains > Options > Edit site name`.
+Your website should soon be live!
+A link is provided by Netlify to share your domain.

 ## Adding a post
 ### Web interface